RikudouSage/GogDownloader/README.md

   -V, --version            Display this application version
-      --ansi|--no-ansi     Force (or disable --no-ansi) ANSI output -n, --no-interaction     Do not ask any interactive question -new, --new-only         Download information only about new games -v|vv|vvv, --verbose     Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
+      --ansi|--no-ansi     Force (or disable --no-ansi) ANSI output -n, --no-interaction     Do not ask any interactive question --new-only         Download information only about new games -v|vv|vvv, --verbose     Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```